qxf2/streaming-data-gen/README.md

 - **Customizable Parameters**: Users can fine-tune data generation parameters to suit their specific requirements.
 - **FastAPI-based**: Utilizes FastAPI to provide efficient and scalable data streaming capabilities.
 - **Easy Integration**: Can be seamlessly incorporated into existing applications and workflows via simple HTTP requests to the provided endpoints.
+- **Authentication**: Requires bearer token authentication for accessing the endpoints.

 ## Usage
 The app is accessible at http://datagen.pythonanywhere.com.
 The available endpoints include: